nginxinc/nginx-azure-workshops/labs/lab12/readme.md

       InternalIP:  172.16.10.7
     ```

+    Type `Ctrl-C` when you are finished with the curl command.

-1. Go back your N4A Metrics Panel, and check the `plus.http.upstream.peer.address` of your Metrics Filter... you should also find 5 IP:NodePort Addresses, one for each upstream/worker.
+1. Go back your N4A Metrics Panel, and check the `peer.address` of your Metrics Split... you should also find 5 IP:NodePort Addresses, one for each upstream/worker.

     ![5 upstreams](media/lab12_azure-metrics-5upstreams.png)